mucel/Quantifying_bias_in_ai/Report.md

 In hopes of answering the question : to what extent ChatGPT - 4o, Gemini, BLOOM, LLaMA2 show a difference in bias when encountering prompts in different languages?

-The hottest topic at the moment has been analysing ChatGPT, which was the first to come out and the fastest company to gain a million users in a day.
+The main focus is on ChatGPT as research using Context Association Tests to measure stereotypical biases by comparing how a model compares to an idealistic model showed that ChatGPT compared to other models exhibited more idealistic scores (Nadeem et al., 2020).
+Furthermore, this is the hottest topic at the moment has been analysing ChatGPT, which was the first to come out and the fastest company to gain a million users in a day.
 However, this company keeps growing both in users and its products.
 Just a few days ago OpenAI launched their newest model of ChatGPT that includes more languages as the company strives for accessibility.